Vish-Mayer/Airport-challenge2-/README.md

 This is my soloution to the airport Challenge

 * Using Rspec tests and the user story to drive the development of the project.
-* I'm also using this Challenge as an opportunity to work outside the user story spec's and add have added some small extra features.
-# Currently missing a weather class.

 ```
         ______